-The organizational structure of the Parole Hearings Officers Division consists of a Central Office component and four parole hearing regions.
+The organizational structure of the Parole Hearing Officers Division consists of a Central Office component and four parole hearing regions.
 The Parole Hearings Director, assisted by the Parole Hearings Assistant Director, has statewide responsibility for the operation and effectiveness of the division.
 Each of the four parole hearing regions is under the direct supervision of a Parole Hearings Regional Supervisor, who functions in the dual capacity of supervisor and hearings officer.
 An administrative secretary assigned to each region provides administrative support.

 Pursuant to statute, parole hearings are conducted in local jails, Department of Correction institutions and other locations within the state for all eligible offenders who come under the purview of the Board.
 Courtesy parole hearings are conducted for other states upon request.
 Parole Hearing Officers conduct hearings in the following categories:

-In addition to the information referenced above, Parole Hearings Officers utilize several advisory instruments in the parole hearing process.
+In addition to the information referenced above, Parole Hearing Officers utilize several advisory instruments in the parole hearing process.
 The risk assessment instrument is used as one means of assessing the risk level of offenders being considered for release.
 Other advisory instruments used are the Guidelines for Release and Revocation Guidelines.
 These instruments, although advisory, are critical to maintaining consistency and credibility in the parole hearing recommendation and decision-making process.

-Board Members review all recommendations made by the Hearings Officers and may adopt, modify or reject the recommendation.
+Board Members review all recommendations made by the Hearing Officers and may adopt, modify or reject the recommendation.
 Pursuant to statute, three concurring votes by Board Members constitutes a final parole decision for some conviction offenses, while four concurring votes are required for most violent conviction offenses.
 Two concurring votes are required to revoke parole.

 Tennessee Code Annotated 40-28-105 (d)(11) mandates an appeal review process for offenders whose parole has been denied, revoked or rescinded.
 It also establishes the criteria for appellate reviews.
-Responsibility for managing the parole hearing appellate review process is assigned to the Parole Hearings Officers Division.
+Responsibility for managing the parole hearing appellate review process is assigned to the Parole Hearing Officers Division.
 Appellate reviews may be granted for any of the following reasons:

-The Parole Hearings Officers Division's central office staff employs a three-tier review process to review appeals.
+The Parole Hearing Officers Division's central office staff employs a three-tier review process to review appeals.
 Appeals that meet the above criteria are forwarded to Board Members for review and final instructions specific to the appeal.
 Appeal requests must be submitted no later than 45 days after the offender receives notification of the Board's final parole decision.
 If the Board directs that an appeal hearing should be granted, the hearing will be scheduled on the next available docket and the decision from that hearing is final.